wbcsd/data-exchange-protocol/decisions/log/0028-provide-clarity-on-characterization-factors.md

 1. This ADR introduces a minor change: since the `characterizationFactors` property is maintained, it is backwards compatible.
 2. Accordingly, the Technical Specifications version number must be updated from 2.1.x to 2.2.0.
-3. Host systems need to validate the new property `characterizationFactorsSources` depending on the value of ProductFootprint's property `specsVersion`
+3. Host systems need to validate the new property `ipccCharacterizationFactorsSources` depending on the value of ProductFootprint's property `specsVersion`